-Each year our court has been in existence our Education Circle of Love program has sponsored the national education contest.
+The first eight years our court was in existence, our Education Circle of Love program sponsored the national education contest.
 Our National Court defines the time-line, theme, and winning criteria.
 Our judges select the first three winners in each category and division from the submissions received.
 First place winners are entered into the state contest.
 The first place winners of the state contest move on to national.
 Winners at all three levels (local, state, and national) are awarded a monetary gift.
 We've had a few place first at state and go on to national.

-After the contest our court hosts an awards ceremony for the winners, their families, and the various clergy and support staff of our participating parochial schools and parish religious education programs.
+After the contest our court hosted an awards ceremony for the winners, their families, and the various clergy and support staff of our participating parochial schools and parish religious education programs.

 Three winners are named.
 The first and second place winning participant receives a certificate and cash award and everyone receives a treat bag filled with give-aways donated by local area businesses.
 After the awards ceremony, the court provides beverages and snacks, most of which are donated from area businesses and court members.
 Our judges, most professionals in their field, are given a small stipend for their efforts.